Cracker Barrel Recipes

 Directions

-• Stir in butter, cream cheese, vanilla.
-Chill.
+• Stir in butter, cream cheese, and vanilla.

-• Whip cream + sugar until peaks form.
+• Whip cream and sugar to soft peaks.

 Notes